kpullagu/aws-coveo-workshop-stackset/README.md

 Next Steps:
   1. Open the UI URL in your browser
   2. Login with test credentials
-  3. Try searching for "cryptocurrency" or "travel safety"
+  3. Try searching for "cryptocurrency" or "retirement accounts"
 ```

 ---